MPCStats/docs/docs/getting-started/customization.md

 ## 5. Deploy the application locally/remotely

-To deploy the application locally, you can follow the steps in the [Deployment](/getting-started/deployment) section.
+To deploy the application locally, you can follow the steps in the [Local Deployment](/getting-started/local-deployment) and [Remote Deployment](/getting-started/remote-deployment) sections.